Resources for Patients and Caregivers

 Please see the video below to learn about the benefits of patient electronic health records for coordinated patient care:

 CalOHII has provided a number of links to tools and resources under "Resources for Patients" to the right which may help you understand your medical privacy rights and manage the sharing of your information to optimize your healthcare.
 Here's a guide to what the links contain:

 California Office of the Patient Advocate

 The Office of the Patient Advocate is a State Department that helps consumers understand their rights, learn how to get health insurance, and choose quality care.
 California Office of the Patient Advocate link.

 HIPAA Frequently Asked Questions (FAQs) for Patients

-This is list of Frequently Asked Questions about the Health Insurance Portability and Accountability Act (HIPAA) and Health Information Exchange (HIE) written from a patients' perspective to help you further understand health information exchange (HIE) and the federal laws that govern it.
+This is a list of Frequently Asked Questions about the Health Insurance Portability and Accountability Act (HIPAA) and Health Information Exchange (HIE) written from a patients' perspective to help you further understand health information exchange (HIE) and the federal laws that govern it.
 HIPAA FAQs for Patients link.

 Consumer Guide to Health Information Privacy in California

 This Consumer Guide was created by the California Office of the Attorney General and is a reference to understand health information privacy in California.
 Consumer Guide to Health Information Privacy in California link.